CarlosAlegreUr/BuddyFighters-FullstackWeb3NFTGame/README.md

 The corresponding cost for the client would be: Y * Z*0.000000001 \* W

 Notice first time the map is asigned a value transaction will be more expensive due to new storage usage in the contract, but in all the other cases vlaues are aproxaimately calculated like this.
 Obviously using gas simulations before taking a decision must be done.

+## Decentralized Matchmaking (TO FINISH WRITING CLEARLY)

+You could even decentralize this app more without even requiring a backend to execute the matchmaking doing the following:

+Using input control allow addresses to allow other player's addresses to call the startFight() function with a specific input.

+But in order for other player to give permission to another to start a fight with him you have to add an extra variable:
+First addres => Player giving permision
+Second address => Player that will recieve permission Bool => Has permission or not? mapping(address => mapping(address => bool)) s_playerToHasPermission

+So one player would grant permission, only the first address can modify the values that mapping map from it's address.

+So then in InputControl before calling allowInputsFor() there would be a filter on one of the addresses inputs must be equal to the caller address...

+### IF BOTH MECHANICS IMPLEMENTED THEN IT WOULD BECOME A REAL FULLY DECENTRALIZED TRUSTLESS BETTING ON POKEMON STYLE BATTLES APP

 <hr/>